Marathon: All DCON Locations and How to Use Them Efficiently

 • Assuming the DCON marker will always appear on the map.

-• Opening the terminal before checking rooftops, corners, or approach lanes.
+• Opening the terminal before checking rooftops, corners, and approach lanes.

 • Bringing the wrong item because two contract objects have similar names.